 Dual Citizenship in the Netherlands

 The dual citizenship in the Netherlands is not permitted and it is good to know that persons who own foreign citizenship and live abroad for more than ten years can lose the Dutch right of abode.
 The Netherlands does not accept the dual nationality, which is why overseas residents are obliged to give up their original citizenship if they chose to live in the country and to adopt a Dutch nationality.
 Exceptions are permitted under certain circumstances.
 Our specialists in immigration in the Netherlands are able to offer you details and important information about dual citizenship and the conditions implied.
 If you want to immigrate to the Netherlands you can rely on our representatives.

 Who is eligible for dual citizenship in the Netherlands?

-According to the Dutch immigration rules and regulations, any individual who applies for citizenship in the Netherlands needs to give up the original one.
+According to the Dutch immigration rules and regulations, any individual who applies for Dutch citizenship needs to give up the original one.
 But there are certain cases where the dual citizenship in the Netherlands is permitted and here we mention the most important ones:

 • individuals who are married to a citizen in the Netherlands;

 • people with financial problems in the home country;

 Citizens who do not enter in the categories mentioned above need to abandon the original citizenship, in order to receive Dutch citizenship.
 There are individuals who do not want to acquire Netherlands citizenship by giving up the original one.
 In this case, they will need to apply for permanent residence which grants the indefinite stay in the Netherlands, but with the condition to renew the permit once in five years.